HackOverflow404/AlberFlowy/README.md

 - Automatically suggest creation of new nodes if input doesn't match
 - Easily authenticate via `wf auth`
 - Uses Sign in with Google for secure email access
+- Stores refresh token locally to reduce repeated sign in headaches
+- Abstracted to `@google-cloud/local-auth` for more consistent and safer Google implementation
 - Uses HTML-to-text parsing for node names
 - Uses optimistic cache refreshing for seamless UX
 - Comes with complete global CLI interface to control and manage WorkFlowy